Last updated: April 1st, 2020

 You can refuse the use of Google Analytics by clicking on the following link.
 An opt-out cookie will be set on the computer, which prevents the future collection of your data when visiting this website: Disable Google Analytics.

 Further information concerning the terms and conditions of use and data privacy can be found at http://www.google.com/analytics/terms/gb.html or at https://www.google.de/intl/en_uk/policies/.
 Please note that on this website, Google Analytics code is supplemented by “anonymizeIp” to ensure an anonymized collection of IP addresses (so called IP-masking).

-Opt-Out via Device Settings
+Opt-Out from our Services via Device Settings

-Data is only processed in order to show you the most relevant advertising content and to provide statistical analytics products and services.
+Your data is only processed in order to show you the most relevant advertising content and to provide statistical analytics products and services.
 If you’re opposed to this, always read the terms and conditions when installing new apps.
 Many websites and mobile applications provide opt-out options and you have the option to limit ad tracking on your smartphone.

 If you wish that your location be private, you can turn the geo-location feature off within the location settings of your device.
 In addition to this, you can disable ad tracking on your device so that Adsquare will no longer include device information in its audience segments or analytics products and services.

 The following instructions explain how to turn off ad tracking for Apple and Android devices:

 - Choose Settings > General > About > Advertising